Street scene in Dotonbori with neon signs reflecting in the canal.

 Yes, Dotonbori is touristy.
 But it's touristy because it genuinely represents something about Osaka culture.
 The exaggerated signs, the street food vendors, the comedy clubs, they're not performing for visitors.

-Late night, after 10 PM, reveals a different character as locals reclaim the streets.
+Late at night, after 10 pm, a different character is revealed as locals reclaim the streets.
 Step away from the main canal to discover narrow alleys that predate the neon spectacle.

 Hozenji Yokocho alley preserves traditional architecture and hosts restaurants serving the same dishes for generations.
 The small Namba Yasaka Shrine tucked behind busy streets offers unexpected tranquility with its giant lion head stage.